grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 based on Chromium.

-We only officially support Chromium; if you (or we) cannot replicate your bug with it, it may be deprioritised or closed without a fix.
+We only officially support Chromium; if you (or we) cannot replicate your bug with it, it may be not be prioritised or closed without a fix.

 ## I have a GPU I want to use